Embed This Data

 - FDI Inflow:

-Mauritius’s economic freedom score is 76.9, making its economy the 8th freest in the 2013 Index.
-Its overall score is essentially the same as last year, with improvements in property rights and labor freedom counterbalanced by declines in freedom from corruption and monetary freedom.
-Mauritius is ranked 1st out of 46 countries in the Sub-Saharan African region.
+Mauritius’s economic freedom score is 76.4, making its economy the 10th freest in the 2015 Index.
+Its overall score is essentially unchanged from last year, with a negative score change of 0.1 point reflecting a significant decline in labor freedom that overshadows gains in the control of government spending, business freedom, and monetary freedom.
+Mauritius is ranked 1st out of 46 countries in the Sub-Saharan African region, and it scores well above the regional and global averages.

-Independent since 1968, Mauritius is a successful democracy and one of Sub-Saharan Africa’s strongest economies.
-Navin Ramgoolam of the Mauritius Labour Party has been prime minister since 2005.
-Mauritius has a well-developed legal and commercial infrastructure and a tradition of entrepreneurship and representative government.
-It also has one of the region’s highest per capita incomes.
-The government is trying to modernize the sugar and textile industries while promoting diversification into such areas as information and communications technology, financial and business services, seafood processing and exports, and free trade zones.
-Agriculture and industry are less important than they were, and services, especially tourism, are now the economic mainstay.
-The government still owns utilities and controls imports of rice, flour, petroleum products, and cement.
+Independent since 1968, Mauritius is the only African country ranked as a “full democracy” in the Economist Intelligence Unit’s Democracy Index.
+Navin Ramgoolam of the Mauritius Labour Party has been prime minister since 2005, and Rajkeswur Purryag has been president since 2012.
+The government is trying to encourage modernization of the sugar and textile industries while promoting diversification into such areas as information and communications technology, financial and business services, seafood processing, and exports.
+Services and tourism remain the main economic drivers.
 Mauritius has made maritime security a priority and in 2012 signed a deal with Britain’s Royal Navy for the transfer of suspected pirates captured by Britain to Mauritius for prosecution.
+Both Mauritius and Seychelles claim control of the Chagos Islands, administered by Britain and home to a U.S. military base.

-The income and corporate tax rates are a flat 15 percent.
-Other taxes include a value-added tax (VAT), and the overall tax burden is equal to 18.5 percent of total domestic income.
-Government spending has increased to 24.6 percent of total domestic output.
-The budget deficit has been under control, and public debt hovers around 50 percent of GDP.
+The top individual and corporate income tax rates in Mauritius are 15 percent.
+Other taxes include a value-added tax.
+The overall tax burden amounts to about 18.9 percent of the size of the domestic economy.
+Government expenditures equal about 20.5 percent of domestic output, and public debt is equivalent to about 54 percent of gross domestic product.